yashchaddha/PingPongJS/README.md

-A Ping Pong Game designed using HTML, CSS and JavaScript
+A Ping Pong Game developed as a POC for implementing advanced concepts of Javascript